 But here is where we start to worry…

-When we look at the very jokers who is going to manage the money saved from the subsidies, it is no wonder why many are asking the question – why now (and not when we have plenty of oil lying around in our shores) and why the people (why no change of lifestyle by the Government)?
+When we look at the very people who are going to manage the money saved from the subsidy, it is no wonder why many are asking the question – why now (and not when we have plenty of oil lying around in our shores) and why the same people (why no change of lifestyle by the Government)?

 And the same echoed in Malaysiakini:-